 Group Logic allows you to randomize questions or sets of questions within a survey.
 Most commonly used for monadic or sequential monadic survey design, but can also be used to simply randomize a few questions.
 This article will cover simple to complex uses cases for [group] logic.

-If you want to randomize the order that respondents see a few certain questions, the logic syntax will look like this:
+If you want to randomize the order that respondents see certain questions, the logic syntax will look like this:

 [group Q1 and Q2 and Q3]